vanesascode/command-line-cheatsheet/README.md

 `ls -l C:\Users`

--l: This is an option or flag for the ls command.
-It specifies that the command should produce a long listing format.
+-l: It specifies that the command should produce a long listing format.
 In this format, each file or directory is displayed on a separate line with detailed information such as file permissions, ownership, size, and modification date.

 ***